 Elevation: 6,805 ft

-Kelly Mountain is a broad hump-shaped peak on the South Edge of the Big Hole Mountains.
-The Snake River runs along its South Side.
-The Kelly Canyon Ski Area is found on the peak’s West flank.
-The mountain also harbors the highest point in Jefferson County (information for reaching the county high point is found below).
+Kelly Mountain is a broad hump-shaped peak that is located on the south edge of the Big Hole Mountains.
+The Snake River runs along its south side.
+The Kelly Canyon Ski Area is found on the peak’s west flank.
+The mountain also harbors the highest point in Jefferson County.
+Information for reaching the county high point is found below.
 USGS Heise SE

-“Kelly Mountain is a 3-mile long volcanic ridge located in portions of Jefferson, Madison, and Bonneville counties.
+“Kelly Mountain is a three-mile long volcanic ridge located in portions of Jefferson, Madison, and Bonneville counties.
 The high point (6,805 feet) occupies a dramatic overlook of the South Fork Snake River Canyon.
 If you live in the Idaho Falls/Rexburg area, this corner of the Big Hole Mountains is your nearest National Forest portal.
 Kelly Canyon attracts all the varied users one expects (or dreads) on lower-elevation segments of public land.
 For this writer, the sweet spot is when the Kelly Canyon Ski Area is in operation, mid-December through early March.
 At this time, motorized travel is not permitted in this section of the Caribou-Targhee National Forest.
 The Idaho Falls Ski Club maintains a hut and nordic trail system here during winter.”

 All photos are courtesy of Rick Baugher (2/26/07)